pyta-uoft/pyta/README.md

 ### Tests

-To run the test suite, run the following command from inside the `python_ta` directory:
+To run the test suite, run the following command from inside the `pyta` directory:

 ```console
 > python -m pytest tests  # Or python3 on OSX/Linux